devinekask/workflows/src/content/docs/vite-01-intro.md

 ### HMR

 Vite has Hot Module Replacement (HMR) built in.
-This means that when you change a file, the browser will automatically reload the page.
-And again... does this fast.
+When you change a file, Vite doesn't reload the whole page (like Live Server does), but swaps only the changed module in the running page.
+So the page keeps its state: a filled-in form, an opened menu, a counter value...
+And again... it does this fast.

 ### Production build